CS-UCY-EPL343/winter19.team14/README.md

 1. Update contents of the web-site (add events and competitions)
 2. Current in-progress orders detailed preview.
 3. Update status of orders.
-4. View statistics such as total sales, total online orders, favourite products etc.
+4. View statistics such as total sales, total on-line orders, favorite products etc.

 ## Login
-For the purposes of the demostration we hardcoded two users with the following user credintials:
+For the purposes of the demonstration we hard-coded two users with the following user credentials:

 Normal registered user-customer.\
 Effect - Profile tab will show up in navigation bar.\